PanyiDong/InsurAutoML/README.md

 >
 > 6. objective: metrics use to evaluate trials' performance
 >
-> 7. search_algo: search algorithm, `GridSearch`, `RandomSearch` and `HyperOpt` are now supported, will add more search algorithms
+> 7. search_algo: search algorithm, `GridSearch`, `RandomSearch` and `HyperOpt` are now supported, may seek compatibility for more search algorithms
 >
 > 8. cpu_threads, use_gpu: computational resources used for the job, will use all available by default

 Other files in the repository:

-1. `report.pdf` provides an introduction to the AutoML pipeline and demonstrates test performance on some real-life datasets, and `Appendix` provides test datasets in the report.
+1. `report.pdf` and presentation provides an introduction to the basic idea of AutoML pipeline and demonstrates test performance on some real-life datasets, and `Appendix` provides test datasets in the report.

 2. `Dockerfiles` provides a Docker environment preparation files, you can easily build a virtual environment and test your datasets on the AutoML pipeline.
 The dockerfiles will install necessary packages and clone this repository to workspace.